HP continues to support the goals of Project UDI as an open industry

 and new technologies to come to market more quickly and across a wider

 spectrum of platforms and operating systems.
-The UDI specification
+The UDI specification achieves

 this without requiring specialized hardware or hardware interfaces.